jpconstantineau/BlueMicro_BLE/documentation/docs/bluetooth_firmware.md

 ## Ubiquity of the Arduino framework

 Since the firmware is based on the Arduino framework, it's possible to include all sorts of functionality by simply including libraries available and using them.
 As there are [several thousand libraries available](https://www.arduinolibraries.info/) (although not all are compatible with the nRF52), it's quite possible that the solution to including a special feature or hardware to your keyboard is already available.

+## Easiest way to troubleshoot hardware

+As you have full access to the Arduino framework, it's easy to code hardware testers to troubleshoot your handwired build or any other DIY keyboard.

 ## Design Goals